Jeka-13/React-Someproject/README.md

 * Added Routing with lazy loading
 * Added themes on the project
 * Added internalization on the project
-* Configured ESLint & Styleling
+* Configured ESLint & Stylelint
+* Wrote Unit tests
 * TODO

 ## Technologies used: